deadpixi/sam/README.rst

 Support for Tab Expansion
     When enabled, tabs will be expanded into spaces.

+Support for Spaces in Filenames
+    It is now possible to specify spaces in filenames and paths by prefixing spaces with a backslash.

 Arbitrary Encoding Support
     This version of sam now uses the operating system's multibyte encoding functions.
     That means that it is not limited to UTF-8, but can edit files in any encoding supported by the operating system.